 Do I have to pay NIC on dividends?

 You will not pay National Insurance contributions or Income Tax on any dividend payments you receive from your shareholdings.
-Instead, you will pay lower rates of dividend tax based on your Income Tax band.
+Instead, you will pay dividend tax based on your Income Tax band.

 - Dividends – do all shareholders get them?